habasm/leadership-boared-habasm/README.md

 **[Leaderboard]**  is a small application that displays scores submitted by different players.
 It also allows you to submit your score thanks to the external Leaderboard API service.
+The application is also styled with bootstrap and CSS beyond javascript.

 ## 🛠 Built With <a name="built-with">
   - HTML